GoogleCloudPlatform/pubsub/kafka-connector/README.md

 3. Go to the "IAM" tab, find the service account you just created and click on the dropdown menu named "Role(s)".
 Under the "Pub/Sub" submenu, select "Pub/Sub Admin".
 Finally, the key file that was downloaded to your machine needs to be placed on the machine running the framework.
+An environment variable named GOOGLE_APPLICATION_CREDENTIALS must point to this file.
+    (Tip: export this environment variable as part of your shell startup file).

+export GOOGLE_APPLICATION_CREDENTIALS=/path/to/key/file

 ### Running a Connector